Jeff Goldblum, Kyle MacLachlan bookend Prada menswear show

 MILAN (AP) — Jeff Goldblum infused Milan Fashion Week with some levity on Sunday as he shimmied down the Prada runway in a dark overcoat that cast a dramatic silhouette.

-The latest menswear collection in the two-year-old collaboration between Miuccia Prada and Raf Simons as co-creative directors was at once elemental and celebratory, presenting elevated everyday pieces.
+The latest menswear collection in the two-year-old collaboration between Miuccia Prada and Raf Simons as co-creative directors was at once elemental and celebratory, presenting elevated versions of everyday pieces.

 “We were thinking about meaningful fashion, pieces that make sense,’’ Prada said in show notes.
 “Clothes that make people feel important, and that are therefore, in themselves, important, not something to discard.’’